Stars join thousands waiting to learn wildfire’s damage toll

 Kardashian West posted video on Instagram of an area on fire with a message “Pray for Calabasas.”
 She said she landed back home, spent one hour packing and evacuated shortly afterward.

-In addition to dozens of homes destroyed, Paramount Ranch’s “Western Town,” a landmark film location that included a jail, hotel and saloon, had burned to the ground.
+In addition to homes destroyed, Paramount Ranch’s “Western Town,” a landmark film location dating back to 1927 that included a jail, hotel and saloon, burned to the ground.
+The TV series “Westworld” is among the many productions that have filmed at the ranch in the mountains west of Los Angeles.

-The ranch served as a location for productions ranging from 1938’s “The Adventures of Marco Polo” to TV shows “The Mentalist” and “Weeds” and current series “Westworld.”
-The set in the mountains west of Los Angeles dates to 1927 when Paramount Pictures leased the ranch and began making films there.

 AP Entertainment Writer Ryan Pearson contributed to this report.